abhi1850/crud-app/README.md

 # Full-Stack CRUD Application

 This is a full-stack CRUD (Create, Read, Update, Delete) application developed to manage personal information.
-The backend is connected to a MySQL database (using XAMPP), while the frontend is built using Vite and styled with Material-UI.
+The backend is connected to a MongoDB cloud, while the frontend is built using Vite and styled with Material-UI.

 ---